VivianMonzon/Python_library-Checklist/checklist.md

 ```
 Cookiecutter generates then a project corresponding to your entered values.
 Cookiecutter-pypackage generates a folder named after the project name, which includes several files, as e.g. 'AUTHORS.rst', 'LICENSE' or 'requirements_dev.txt' and the three folder 'project-name_test', 'docs' and 'tests', which again contain several files, which are requiered for the project.

-## Create a git repository:
+## Create a Git Repository:
-To have at the end an open source software and to have your work safed it is highly recommended to create a git repository.
+To have at the end an open source software and to have your work safed it is highly recommended to create a Git Repository.

 ## Testing and code writing:
 - [ ] Install pytest: